The Big List of Shed Landscape Ideas

 - Use white gravel for your pathway if you’re feeling minimalist.

 - Ok, we could go on and on with paths alone!
-But we have to include the option of a beautiful brick path to your storage shed – especially for a quaint little place, like our Homestead Garden Shed
+But we have to include the option of a beautiful brick path to your storage shed – especially for a quaint little place, like our Amish Made Homestead Shed Kit.

 Add some seating to your shed landscape